mylioja/SourceNormalizer/README.md

 but now I wanted to try the new and exciting `recursive_directory_iterator` instead.

-To get the proper `<filesystem>` headers I had to upgrade my g++ compiler to level 8, and to link the binary without errors I had to add linker option `-lstdc++fs`.
+To get the proper `<filesystem>` headers I had to upgrade my g++ compiler to level 8, and I had to add linker option `-lstdc++fs` to link the binary without errors.

 I'm quite happy with the result, and almost ready to throw my own implementation into the garbage heap of history.